 Here are some links to web sites which we hope will help you to enjoy your stay in the region.
 They will open in a new window.

 Our local market town has in recent years seen it's fair share of headlines!
 Great for speciality shopping, especially antiques, with many antique shops found on 'The Bank'.
 Other attractions include the Castle itself, managed by English Heritage, and walks along the river.
 Don't forget to pop into Barnard Castle TIC (Tourist Information) on Flatts Road, where you can get lots more information on attractions and events in the area during your stay.

 The Bowes Museum (9 miles): just on the edge of Barnard Castle, this amazing 19th century 'French Chateau' houses the greatest private collection of fine and decorative arts in the north of England.
 This includes a new Silver & Metals Gallery, and the famous 'Silver Swan' automation.
 It has frequently changing exhibitions, arts events and also seasonal markets in its grounds.

-Teesdale: A lovely North Pennines Dale (we would say that, it's home to Headlam Hall!), Teesdale also boasts the meandering upper reaches of the River Tees, and numerous characterful villages such as Middleton-in-Teesdale, Cotherstone (home to the popular Cotherstone cheese) and Romaldkirk where you will find our other spot, the Rose & Crown
+Teesdale: A lovely North Pennines Dale (we would say that, it's home to Headlam Hall!), Teesdale also boasts the meandering upper reaches of the River Tees with some impressive waterfalls and numerous characterful villages such as Middleton-in-Teesdale, Cotherstone (home to the popular Cotherstone cheese) and Romaldkirk where you will find our other spot, the Rose & Crown

 Raby Castle (4 miles): One of the largest medieval castles in England, Raby provides you with a great day out.
 Marvel at Raby's Baron's Hall, where 700 knights of the North plotted against Elizabeth I. The Castle is open Sunday - Wednesday in May, June & September; and all week (except Saturdays) in July & August.